 Rock-Village.com

-Menu Close Menu
+Menu

 Rock Village Website banner picture, a rocky area with cairns

-The Mayflower
+The Mayflower II

 Back in 1620, Pilgrims came over on a ship called The Mayflower.
 A recreation of the ship was created, Mayflower II, which is now part of the living museum Plimouth Plantation.
 On Monday June 6th, it was brought back from the winter dock (where it goes for a few months for repairs) to Plymouth.
 The ship is towed back with a tug boat.
-We found a link to a marine site that tracked the tug, Jaguar, and allowed us to follow the progress of the boat.
+We found a link to a marine site that tracked the tug, Jaguar, which allowed us to follow the progress of the boat.
 Paul took advantage of the Mayflower II being out on the water, and took pictures of the ship on its way into the Cape Cod Canal, at the other end of the canal, and later when it came into Plymouth Harbor.

 Here are some pictures, starting with the Canal entrance and going underneath the modern railroad bridge (obviously in its lifted, or up, position to let the tall Mayflower through):